AI-SDC/ACRO/docs/ACRO_For_Researchers.md

      - request exceptions if you feel the strict rules-based approach is inappropriate.

 ## How does ACRO work?
-     - add descriptions of your outputs,
-     - request exceptions if you feel the strict rules-based approach is inappropriate.

-## How does ACRO work?
 ACRO is designed to let you use familiar commands in in R, Stata and Python.
 Lightweight *translation scripts*    intercept your commands and pass them through to a python ‘engine’, based on industry-standard packages that run your commands and perform statistical disclosure checks on them:
 - Pandas is usually used to produce tables of results and (soon) plots.
 - Statsmodels is used to provide support for regression analysis data.